Below are answers to the most frequently asked questions when applying to the University of Baltimore as an international student.

 The University of Baltimore defines international students as students who are not U.S. citizens or permanent residents and who are here on any type of visa.

 What if I’m an internationally educated student?

-If you were educated at a non-U.S. institution, UB may require you to submit additional testing results and documentation.
+If you were educated at a non-U.S. institution, UBalt may require you to submit additional testing results and documentation.
 Students whose native language is not English and/or whose primary mode of instruction has been non-English may be required to take an English proficiency exam.
 Additionally, non-U.S. academic transcripts are required to be evaluated by a U.S. credential evaluation service.
-UB does not evaluate transcripts from non-U.S. schools.
+UBalt does not evaluate transcripts from non-U.S. schools.

 How much does it cost to attend the University of Baltimore?

 For a detailed estimate of annual expenses, please refer to this guide.

 How do you provide evidence of financial support?

 To assess a student or sponsor's ability and intention to pay for educational expenses, UBalt must receive financial certification documentation, including a letter of financial support and current bank statements.
 These documents will be reviewed before the student is eligible for issuance of visa forms.
 These documents also must be presented by the student to the consulate at the time of the visa interview and to the immigration inspector at the port of entry to the United States.